Nesscliffe: Nesscliffe Hill Country Park

 Nesscliffe Country park lies just off the A5 between Oswestry and Shrewsbury.
 The Old Three Pigeons Inn, dated back to the 15th century, is located south of the entrance to the Park and was said to be the watering hole of Humphrey Kynaston.
 Inside, the seat from Kynaston's cave is now part of the Inn's fireplace.
 The park itself is divided into three areas, from south to north: Nesscliffe Hill, Hopton Hill and The Cliffe (latter also accessible by footpath from Ruyton-XI-Towns).
 Shruggs Common, believed to be the smallest common in Shropshire of approximately 1/4 acre, is found on Nesscliffe Hill.

 Nesscliffe Rock Cave

-The Nesscliffe Rock Cave is part of the Nesscliffe Country Park.
-It is a small sandstone cave and is better known as Kynaston's Cave as it is the place he and his steed Beelzebub sought refuge.
+The Nesscliffe Rock Cave is part of Nesscliffe Country Park.
+It is a small sandstone cave and is better known as Kynaston's Cave, as it is the place Kyneston and his horse Beelzebub sought refuge.
 The entrance to the cave is six metres above ground level and stairs were cut into the soft rock, however over time the stairs have eroded.
 Inside the cave can be seen two chambers approximately four square metres big and the date 1564 carved into one of the walls, followed by the initials of H.K., reputedly of Humphrey Kynaston.
 A wooden staircase once existed to give access to the cave but was not extant as of 2015; today the steps have been fenced off and the mouth and window of the cave shut off by grids.